plsuwu/malwhere/README.md

 # malwhere

-an assortment of malware technique snippets written in rust
+An assortment of malware technique snippets written in Rust.